vaib-dev/Courses/4-software-engineering/4-project-planning.md

 # Chapter 4 - Software Project Planning

 Software project planning is a task, which is performed before the production of software starts.
-It is there for the software production but involves no concrete activity that has any direct connection with software production; rather it is a set of multiple processes, which facilitate software production.
+It is there for software production but involves no concrete activity that has any direct connection with software production; rather it is a set of multiple processes, which facilitate software production.
 Project planning may include the following:

-1. **Scope Management** - It defines the scope of project  this includes all the activities, process need to be done to make a deliverable software product.
+1. **Scope Management** - It defines the scope of a project  this includes all the activities, and  process need to be done to make a deliverable software product.
 Scope management is essential because it creates boundaries of the project by clearly defining what would be done in the project and what would not be done.
 2. **Project Estimation** - For an effective management accurate estimation of various measures is a must.
 With correct estimation, managers can manage and control the project more efficiently and effectively.
 3. **Effort estimation** - The managers estimate efforts in terms of person-months(PM) to produce the software.
 For effort estimation software size should be known.
 This can either be derived by managers’ experience or organization’s historical data or software size can be converted into efforts by using some standard formulae.
 4. **Time estimation** - Once size and efforts are estimated, the time required to produce the software can be estimated.